-Information about support and services for seniors in the local area.
+Information about local support and services for seniors.

-While the main language spoken at home is English, 41% of Bayside residents come from countries where English is not the first language and 8.2% of residents do not speak English fluently.
-These figures are reflected in our older residents who are more likely to require language and culturally specific services as they age.
+41% of our residents come from countries where English is not the first language.
+8.2% of residents do not speak English fluently and so are more likely to require language and culturally specific services as they age.

 Seniors Centres and Seniors Groups

-Senior Centres and seniors groups operate throughout Bayside local area and are available to people aged 50 years and over.
-These groups and Centres offer a broad range of activities focussing on cultural, social, recreation and health and wellbeing activities including computers, dancing, choir, card games, carpentry, exercise, coach trips, educational activities and current affairs, to name a few.
+Senior Centres and seniors groups operate throughout Bayside area and are available to people aged 50 years and over.
+Seniors groups and Centres offer a broad range of activities including cultural, social, recreation, adult learning and health and wellbeing activities.
+Seniors are encouraged to join any of the groups based on interest for example: computers, dancing, choir, card games, carpentry, exercise, coach trips, educational activities and current affairs, to name a few.

-If you are interested in meeting new people, contacting a Seniors Centre or Seniors group is a great place to start.
+If you'd like to meet new people contacting a Seniors Centre or Seniors group is a great place to start.

 Seniors and Community Centres in Bayside

 - Ramsgate - 9529 6622

 - Arncliffe - 9562 1666